Hemp in the off-season: plant potential as a cover crop

 Cânhamo na entressafra: potencial da planta como cultura de cobertura

-“Hemp has a dual aptitude,” explains agronomist, researcher, and PhD student at the Federal University of Viçosa (UFV), Robert Gandra.
+“Hemp has dual aptitude,” explains agronomist engineer, researcher, and PhD student at the Federal University of Viçosa (UFV), Robert Gandra.
 “In addition to serving as a cover crop, it is a commodity.
-You can extract fiber and still leave a r
+You can extract fiber and still leave a residue with

 Robert Gandra, researcher and PhD student.jpg

-“Hemp has a dual aptitude,” explains agronomist, researcher, and PhD student at the Federal University of Viçosa (UFV), Robert Gandra.
+“Hemp has dual aptitude,” explains agronomist engineer, researcher, and PhD student at the Federal University of Viçosa (UFV), Robert Gandra.
 “In addition to serving as a cover crop, it is a commodity.
 You can extract fiber and still leave a residue with a good supply of organic matter, protecting the soil.”

-According to Gandra, the benefits include straw formation for no-till planting, improved water infiltration and retention, breaking pest and disease cycles, and reducing soil temperature.
+According to Gandra, the benefits include the formation of mulch for no-till planting, improved water infiltration and retention, breaking pest and disease cycles, and reducing soil temperature.

 “Rapid growth and dense planting quickly cover the canopy, making it difficult for light to reach weed plants and reducing the need for herbicides,” he adds.